limbuhimal/ansible_example/README.md

-this is the simple example of use case of ansible. it doesnt cover all the area of ansible like meta, vars, templates, etc.
-Although, if you run this playbook with correct inventory, it will run with success.
+this is the simple example of use case of ansible. it doesnt cover all the area of ansible like meta, vars, templates, etc but will eventually. you can run this playbook with success with just some minor changes.

 Ansible can be seen as filesystem in unix.

-Inside the main folder (like root folder in unix): lets call this root folder too, is where all the playbooks are. here, basesetup.yaml is my playbook. if you view this playbook u will see what the basic setup of playbook looks like.
+Inside the main folder (like root folder in unix filesystem): lets call this root folder in our case too, is where all the playbooks are.

+Here, I have created playbooks. if you view thesse playbooks u will see how the basic setup of playbook looks like.

 In Playbook, YAML file: